 State Bank Commissioner, mortgage business fees, January 8, 2021.
 The Committee requested additional information about how the amount of the increase in the application fee for renewal of registration as a loan originator had been determined.
-It also requested information on the balance of the Bank Commissioner Fee Fund: the estimated yearend balance, the trend in the year-end balance over at least the previous five years, and the estimate of the amount needed in that fund.
-(These rules and regulations were not finalized before June 30, 2021.)
+It also requested information on the balance of the Bank Commissioner Fee Fund: the estimated year-end balance, the trend in the year-end balance over at least the previous five years, and the estimate of the amount needed in that fund.
+(The agency stated the fee was determined after communications with the mortgage industry, which the agency stated is evolving to downsize branch offices and shift to remote offices.
+The agency stated it was aiming for neutral fiscal impact between branch location fees and mortgage loan originator fees.
+It provided information on the fee fund balance for FY 2015 through FY 2021.)